woocommerce/woocommerce-admin/TESTING-INSTRUCTIONS.md

 -   Click on the 3 dots of the card, click `Hide this`, it should make the card disappear, it should also not show on refresh.
     This can't be shown again unless the `woocommerce_show_marketplace_suggestions` option is deleted (through PHPMyAdmin or using `wp option delete woocommerce_show_marketplace_suggestions`).

+### Correct the left position of transient notices when the new nav is used #6914

+1. Enable new navigation, via Settings -> Advanced -> Features
+2. Go to Analytics -> Products, select "Single product", and select a product
+3. The CES notice should appear in the expected position.

 ## 2.2.0

 ### Fixed event tracking for merchant email notes #6616